-The National Curriculum of England has a clearly defined series of academic and other objectives at every level.
 The education system is divided into Foundation Stage (ages 3 to 5), primary education (ages 5 to 11) and secondary education (ages 11 to 18) leading most typically to an A Level qualification.

-HISV pupils will follow the General Certificate of Secondary Education (IGCSE) programme in Key Stage 4.
+In the future, HISV pupils will follow the General Certificate of Secondary Education (IGCSE) programme in Key Stage 4.
 During the IGCSE programme, pupils will typically take courses in the core subject groups of mathematics, science, English language, English literature, but can choose other subjects from the options choices.
 They are awarded certificates from the examination boards for the subjects that they successfully complete.

-Learning For Tomorrow
+Learning for Tomorrow

-We live in a rapidly changing world and that we are preparing our students for life in a society where they may be working in jobs and using technologies that do not currently exist.
+We live in a rapidly changing world and we are preparing our students for life in a society where they may be working in jobs and using technologies that do not currently exist.
 Through the British curriculum at HISV we place significant emphasis on the development of personal learning and thinking skills that will result in young people who are flexible and able to adapt to changing circumstances without fear of inhibition, enabling and empowering them to meet the demands of 21st century life.